Last update on

 Kansai Airport offers a variety of options for travel SIM cards: service counters, vending machines, and booking ahead online.
-Because each competitor plan offers different amounts of prepaid data, the table below highlights which plans offer the best value per gigabyte (GB) of data.
+Because each competitor plan offers different unlimited data plans, the table below compares which plans offer the best value.

 Keep reading to find out how you can pick up your Sakura Mobile Travel SIM at Kansai International Airport.

-Stay Connected in Kansai with Pocket WiFi and Travel SIM from Sakura Mobile
+Stay Connected with Kansai Airport Pocket WiFi and Travel SIM from Sakura Mobile

 - Flexible data plans for short-term and long-term visitors

 - No activation fees